 Where and when does the church meet?

-We meet in the main church building, Chapel Street, every Sunday at 11 am (10.30am starting 2nd February 2020).
+We meet in the main church building, Chapel Street, every Sunday at 10.30am.
 There is limited parking outside (there are 2 disabled spaces in front of the church and 8 to the side of the church – access off Pilmuir Street).
-However, additional parking is available across Carnegie Drive at Council carpark (next to Fire Station Creative); Council carpark at St. Margaret’s Cave off Chalmers Street both with time limit at 1pm or you can park at Tesco (2hr limit).
+However, additional parking is available across Carnegie Drive at Council carpark (next to Fire Station Creative); Council carpark at St. Margaret’s Cave off Chalmers Street both with free parking on a Sunday, or you can park at Tesco (2hr limit).

 What can I expect when I visit?

 When you arrive, you will be welcomed by a member of the door team.
 Let them know if it is your first time and they will get you settled – freshly brewed coffee, tea and juice are available.
 Once in, you will experience lively worship, biblical preaching and friendly people who want to learn more about God, and grow in friendships with one another.

 If you want an earlier start – we have prayer in our Upper Room for 9.40am, for the church, our work, our worship and our people.

 Are there groups for my children and teenagers?